Ceasar15/nss_accom/README.md

   - Contact details will be available to contact the Landlord to check in

 ## Authentication
-Users can sign up using the popular methods and Niebo saves only the minimal data of user like username and email id.
+Users can sign up using the popular methods and NSS_Accom saves only the minimal data of user like username and email id.
     Google
     Facebook

 ## Skills
 ##### Back-end Technology